 C.5.
 Storage boot options

 Use this option with caution.
-If you have a disk that is incorrectly identified as part of a firmware RAID array, it might have some stale RAID metadata on it that must be removed using the appropriate tool, for example,
+If you have a disk that is incorrectly identified as part of a firmware RAID array, it might have some stale RAID metadata on it that must be removed using the appropriate tool such as,

-inst.nompathoption to disable support for multipath devices.
-This option can be used for systems on which a false-positive is encountered which incorrectly identifies a normal block device as a multipath device.
-There is no other reason to use this option.
+- Disables support for multipath devices.
+Use this option only if your system has a false-positive that incorrectly identifies a normal block device as a multipath device.

 Use this option with caution.
-You should not use this option with multipath hardware.
-Using this option to attempt to install to a single path of a multipath is not supported.
+Do not use this option with multipath hardware.
+Using this option to install to a single path of a multipath device is not supported.

-inst.gptboot option forces the installation program to install partition information to a GUID Partition Table (GPT) instead of a Master Boot Record (MBR).
+Forces the installation program to install partition information to a GUID Partition Table (GPT) instead of a Master Boot Record (MBR).
 This option is not valid on UEFI-based systems, unless they are in BIOS compatibility mode.
 Normally, BIOS-based systems and UEFI-based systems in BIOS compatibility mode attempt to use the MBR schema for storing partitioning information, unless the disk is 2^32 sectors in size or larger.
 Disk sectors are typically 512 bytes in size, meaning that this is usually equivalent to 2 TiB.
-Using the
+The

-inst.gptboot option changes this behavior, allowing a GPT to be written to smaller disks.
+inst.gptboot option allows a GPT to be written to smaller disks.